caodoc/caodoc.github.io/themes/chloe/content/_index.md

 {{< indexHello >}}

-^ Use the menu to navigate the site ^.
+^ Use the menu above to navigate the site ^.

-*This part of the website is still under heavy construction.*
+*This part of the website is still under construction.*

 {{< indexZ >}}